Anime-Weekends/Movie/README.md

 ### Credits

 - Thanks To Dan For His Awsome [Libary](https://github.com/pyrogram/pyrogram)
-- Thanks to everyone who is on this awesome opensource project.
+- Thanks to everyone who is on this awesome Paid project.

 ##